danielctull-apps/git-reflog-ui/README.md

 ## Usage

-git reflog-ui can only be run from the command line and is invoked as per git's own reflog viewer with the suffix of `-ui`:
+git reflog-ui can only be run from the command line.
+When inside your working directory running the following will pop open the floating window.

 ```sh
 git reflog-ui